oogalieboogalie/Grok-Rust-SDK/examples/README.md

 ### `persistence.rs`
 Persistent storage of sessions and collections using SQLite.

+### `retry.rs`
+Automatic retry logic with exponential backoff for rate limits and errors.

 ### `client_builder.rs`
 Advanced client configuration using the builder pattern for timeouts, user agents, and request IDs.